bwva/HTML-SpinnerElem/README.md

   kerning | kern
   rotor-status | rstatus
 ```
-An additional set of ARIA-related attributes is available for cases when the spinner has a semantic rather than a presentational role, as decribed further below.
+An additional set of ARIA-related attributes is available for cases when the spinner has a semantic rather than a presentational role, as described further below.
+These are available if the attribute `aria-wrap` is set to `true`.
 The standard ARIA trigger `role` is duplicated for completeness below with `aria-role` and `arole`:
 ```
+  // add ARIA detection
   aria-wrap | awrap
-  aria-role | arole
-  aria-label | albl
-  aria-labelledby | albldby
+  // ARIA attributes applicable to spinners aria-role | arole aria-label | albl aria-labelledby | albldby